In honor of our planet, have students in grades 1–12 draw their favorite landscape using vocabulary words.

-The first of the Earth Day writing activities I'm highlighting is for students grades K–6.
-With this worksheet students will write down a promise they are willing to make on Earth Day to make the planet a better place.
-Once students have written down their commitments and colored their Earth Day worksheet, hang the finished work on a bulletin board in the classroom or hallway.
+The second Earth Day printable I'm highlighting is for students in grades K–6.
+With this worksheet, students will write down a promise they are willing to make on Earth Day to make the planet a better place.
+Once students have written down their commitments have them color their Earth Day worksheet!
 Download the What's Your Promise?
 Earth Day Writing Activity now.

-The second Earth Day writing activity I have available for download is for students grades 3–8.
+The last free Earth Day printable I have available for download is for students in grades 3–8.
 I love this exercise because it connects writing, research, classroom collaboration, and environmental concerns!

 Download the Opinion Piece Outline Graphic Organizer to assist students in their writing.